 OTs work closely with people to enable them to lead full and satisfying lives as independently as possible and achieve personal goals.
 This therapy offers valuable support and minimises the impact of disease and disability through the use of purposeful activity.

-Examples of when an OT can help?
+Examples of things an OT can help with

 - physical rehabilitation

 - learning disability